Time: 40 mins

 - In a bowl, combine the lamb with the spices and season with salt and pepper.

-- When the courgettes are ready, pile the lamb into the cavities and top with some of the sauce.
+- When the courgettes are ready, pile the lamb into the cavities and top with some of the tomato sauce.
 Bake for 20 minutes until the lamb is thoroughly cooked and the sauce is bubbling.
 Drizzle with a little natural yogurt, scatter with chopped mint and serve.